pingcap/docs/dev/tidb-in-kubernetes/reference/configuration/storage-class.md

 ## Disk mount examples

-If monitoring data, as well as TiDB Binlog and backup data are also stored on the local disk, you can mount them in a SAS drive and create different `StorageClass` for them.
+If the components such as monitoring, TiDB Binlog, and `tidb-backup` use local disk to store data, you can mount them on a SAS disk and create separate `StorageClass` for use.
 For example:

-- For a drive storing monitoring data, you can [bind mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) them into `/mnt/disks` directory, and create `local-storage` `StorageClass` for them.
+- For a disk storing monitoring data, you can [bind mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) them into `/mnt/disks` directory, and create `local-storage` `StorageClass` for them.
-- For a drive storing TiDB Binlog and backup data, you can [bind mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) them into `/mnt/backup` directory, and create `backup-storage` `StorageClass` for them.
+- For a disk storing TiDB Binlog and backup data, you can [bind mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) them into `/mnt/backup` directory, and create `backup-storage` `StorageClass` for them.
-- For a drive storing PD data, you can [bind mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) them into `/mnt/sharedssd` directory, and create `shared-ssd-storage` `StorageClass` for them.
+- For a disk storing PD data, you can [bind mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) them into `/mnt/sharedssd` directory, and create `shared-ssd-storage` `StorageClass` for them.
-- For a drive storing TiKV data, you can [mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#use-a-whole-disk-as-a-filesystem-pv) them into `/mnt/ssd` directory, and create `ssd-storage` `StorageClass` for them.
+- For a disk storing TiKV data, you can [mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#use-a-whole-disk-as-a-filesystem-pv) them into `/mnt/ssd` directory, and create `ssd-storage` `StorageClass` for them.

 When you install `local-volume-provisioner`, you need to modify `local-volume-provisioner` [YAML](https://raw.githubusercontent.com/pingcap/tidb-operator/master/manifests/local-dind/local-volume-provisioner.yaml) file and create the necessary `StorageClass` before executing `kubectl apply` statement.
 The following is an example of a modified YAML file according to the mount above: